Advertisement

 See a Doctor or Sleep Specialist If:

-• You're having thoughts of self-harm—insomnia and depression are closely linked
+• You're having thoughts of self-harm — please don't wait on this one.
+Insomnia and depression are deeply intertwined

 Sources & Further Reading